 Informal presentation: 13 August at 6.30pm

-Initial research and development with artistic collaboration and performance by Miguel Pereira.
+Initial research with artistic collaboration and performance by Miguel Pereira.

 The residency focused on how our personal narratives are constructed and their relationship to the public persona and identity.
 How free are the choices we make about our lives?
 How are public and private identities interconnected?
 How do governments, organisations and corporations use their power exploit our need for emotional and psychological fulfilment and pleasure?
 Do we brand ourselves to hide our pain?
 How do we circumnavigate our way out of a life mapped out for us?